matheusdutra0207/sensorFusionRos/README.md

 ### EKF

-The Extended Kal Filter (EKF) is used to fuse the robot pose estimates in this project.
+The Extended Kalman Filter (EKF) is used to fuse the robot pose estimates in this project.
 Thus, the robot_localization package executes an EKF node that fuse the amcl pose and the 3D visual reconstruction pose and publishes it in the topic `odometry/filtred_map`.
 The robot_localization is very well explained in this links:

 - [Ros-sensor-fusion-tutorial](https://github.com/methylDragon/ros-sensor-fusion-tutorial/blob/master/01%20-%20ROS%20and%20Sensor%20Fusion%20Tutorial.md);